dotnet/designs/accepted/2020/net5/net5.md

 ### TFMs are a closed set

 One question is whether third parties can extend the TFM space (that is, the part after the dash) without having to rely on changes in NuGet/MSBuild.
-Due to the expansion of short name into TFI & TFM this would be non-trivial.
+Due to the expansion of friendly name into TFI & TFM this would be non-trivial.

 We may open this up in the future, but for now the consensus was that we'd prefer to have the specific list of names that are expanded by NuGet.